Harshwardhan619/Spanning-Tree-Algorithm-Computer-Networks/README.txt

 			c. if root same and distances are same then compare the next hop bridge with lower value.

-	I have done some part of forwarding table making bi=ut its not giving any output as its not complete.
+	I have done some part of forwarding table making but its not giving any output as its not complete.